Corn fuels Iowa’s economy

 The state’s 21st-century economy is characterized by increasing diversity.
 Agriculture isn’t as dominant as once was the case.
 Even so, there can be little doubt that corn remains of critical importance.
 The renewable fuels industries have increased demand for corn as a critical ingredient in manufacturing ethanol.
 Ethanol production has not only increased demand for corn, but also strengthens corn’s already enormous importance to Iowa’s prosperity.

 Corn has been king in Iowa for generations.
 It seems likely to remain so well into the 21st century.
-Included with this issue of Farm News is Corn Edition 2011.
-It documents corn’s importance to the prosperity of the Hawkeye State.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page